The Department of History administers several funds to finance students doing major research projects.

 The Department Undergraduate Research Fund in History awards grants to students who require funds to travel to archives or for research materials for extensive projects, usually as part of a history seminar, or as a continuation of work begun there.
 All students are encouraged to apply.
 The Department also has additional funds to support undergraduate research for students in the Honors program.
 All students who need money to travel to archives or for research materials for extensive projects should submit an application as explained below.

 The application process is overseen by the Undergraduate Chair.
 The size of the award will depend upon research needs, distance of travel, and the quality of the proposal, to a maximum of $1000.
-Grants may be used to fund, for example: transportation to a library or archive, reasonable lodging expenses associated with such travel; user fees if required; microfilming, or photocopying costs associated with doing research.
+Grants may be used to fund, for example: transportation to a library or archive, reasonable lodging expenses associated with such travel; user fees if required; microfilming, or photocopying costs associated with doing research; costs of scanning archival or otherwise unavailable material and purchasing database subscriptions due to COVID19 restrictions.
 Funding is not normally available for other living expenses such as meals, or for photocopying the thesis itself.

 Application Instructions--please read carefully

-The main deadline for summer grants is May 3, 2019; students may apply for remaining funds on a rolling basis anytime throughout the year.
-All applications must be submitted directly to Dr. Fabella in COLL 208C.
+2021 APPLICATION INSTRUCTIONS: The main deadline for summer grants is May 3; students may apply for remaining funds on a rolling basis anytime throughout the year.
+All applications must be e-mailed directly to Dr. Fabella at email@example.com.
+In lieu of a physical signature, faculty members overseeing students' research should e-mail Dr. Fabella with a message indicating their support of the application.

 Your application should not exceed 5 double-spaced pages (excluding the cover sheet) and should include all of the following: